 Ideal Agent Persona

-Capabilities Granted for oracle MCP Server
+Capabilities Granted for oracle

-Generating accurate answers from codebase context
+Drafting accurate answers for developers using codebase context

-Flagging business questions for human review
+Flagging business and roadmap questions for human review and cleanup of spam

 !
 Prerequisites & Limits